erudit/erudit-ps-documentation/docs/source/tagset/element-element-citation.rst

-``<element-citation>`` is used to provide a detailed identification of each bibliographic reference, and should only appear as a child of :ref:`elemento-ref`.
+``<element-citation>`` is used to provide a detailed identification of each bibliographic reference, and should only appear as a child of :ref:`element-ref`.
 In addition, it should have the attribute ``@publication-type`` which indicates the type of the publication of the reference.

 The possible values for the ``@publication-type`` attribute are: